 Fetisov Journalism Award, Outstanding Contribution to Peace (2024)

-True Story Award Finalist (2023)
+True Story Award, finalist (2023)

 Marie Colvin Award for Foreign Correspondence (2021)

-True Story Award Winner (2021)
+True Story Award (2021)

-Dart Award for Excellence in Coverage of Trauma Finalist (2020, 2018)
+Dart Award for Excellence in Coverage of Trauma, finalist (2020, 2018)

 Kurt Schork Award in International Journalism (2012)

-Sarah’s work has also been published in the AtlanticBusinessweekEsquireForeign PolicyFortuneGQHarper’sNewsweekthe New RepublicNew York Magazine, OutsidePopular SciencePoliticoSlate and Travel + Leisure, among others.
-She has been a Nation Institute Investigative Fund grantee, an International Women’s Media Foundation fellow, as well as Pulitzer Center on Crisis Reporting grantee.
-She has been a guest on BBC, CNN and NPR as well as at Princeton, Columbia, NYU and Georgetown, among other universities.
+Sarah's work has also appeared in Businessweek, Esquire, Foreign Policy, Fortune, GQ, Harper's, Newsweek, The New Republic, New York, Outside, Popular Science, Politico, Slate, and Travel + Leisure, among others.
+She has been a Nation Institute Investigative Fund grantee, an International Women's Media Foundation fellow, and a Pulitzer Center on Crisis Reporting grantee.
+She has appeared as a guest on the BBC, CNN, and NPR, and has spoken at Princeton, Columbia, NYU, and Georgetown, among other universities.